How much road tax will I pay for an electric car?

 Summary of changes from April 2025

-• New electric cars registered on or after 1 April 2025 to pay the lowest rate of VED, currently £10 a year.
+• New electric cars registered on or after 1 April 2025 pay the lowest rate of VED, currently £10 a year.

-• Electric cars registered between 1 April 2017 and 31 March 2025 will pay the standard rate.
+• Electric cars registered between 1 April 2017 and 31 March 2025 will pay the standard rate of £195.

-• Electric cars registered between 1 March 2001 and 30 March 2017 will pay the second tier rate, currently £20 a year.
+• Electric cars registered between 1 March 2001 and 30 March 2017 will pay the lowest rate, currently £20 a year.

-• An electric car registered before 1 March 2001 will pay the standard rate for cars with an engine size not over 1549cc, currently £200 a year.
+• An electric car registered before 1 March 2001 will pay the standard rate for cars with an engine size not over 1549cc, currently £210 a year.

 Is the road tax exemption likely to return?

-RAC head of policy Nicholas Lyes said: “After many years of paying no car tax at all, it’s probably fair the Government gets owners of electric vehicles to start contributing to the upkeep of major roads from 2025.
+RAC head of policy Nicholas Lyes said: “After many years of paying no car tax at all, it’s probably fair the government gets owners of electric vehicles to start contributing to the upkeep of major roads from 2025.

 “Vehicle excise duty rates are unlikely to be a defining reason for vehicle choice, so we don’t expect this tax change to have much of an effect on dampening demand for electric vehicles given the many other cost benefits of running one.